-- Every effort needs to be put in place to promote and ensure gender equity in all hygiene, water and sanitation implementation processes and to ensure that gender concerns are addressed in planning and implementation of hygiene, water and sanitation activities. - 2) The Water User Committees' should mobilize communities' members to start mobilizing funds for operation and maintenance to enhance sustainability of the spring water points. - 3) The Water User Committees need to scale up production of cassava and tissue banana for households food security - 4) That the Water User Committees need to formulate arrangement of giving feedback to all the villagers through the village level barazas so that all the community members can be involved in project implementation and decision making process. - 5) The Water User Committees should take a leading to ensure households sanitation improvements is attained in the respective villages - 6) That Water User Committees to form subcommittees to enhance implementation of various project components. - 7) That the water user committees to enhance membership drive so that they can easily mobilize resource for project development and up scaling. - 8) Future project implementation process should integrate hygiene promotion by capacity building resource persons to enhance community appreciation of water services and scaling up improved sanitation thus adding value and quality of project interventions. - 9) All water points to be fenced to secure the water points from encroachment of animals and also vandals - 10) Each water point need to scale up vegetable production for income generating and also reduce schools' food production costs thus saving funds for other critical needs in the schools - 11) Operation and maintenance manuals provided should facilitate effective use and sustainability of the water facility constructed by the project
+- 1) That all the spring water points sites should have cut off drains to prevent storm water from destroying the spring catchment and reduce any form of pollution - 2) Environment Protection and management by-laws need to be introduced to all spring water points to ensure the sustainability of the water point and reduce any factors contributing to water point pollution - 3) Every effort needs to be put in place to promote and ensure gender equity in all hygiene, water and sanitation implementation processes and to ensure that gender concerns are addressed in planning and implementation of hygiene, water and sanitation activities. - 4) The Water User Committees' should mobilize communities' members to start mobilizing funds for operation and maintenance to enhance sustainability of the spring water points. - 5) The Water User Committees need to scale up production of cassava and tissue banana for households' food security - 6) That the Water User Committees need to formulate arrangement of giving feedback to all the villagers through the village level barazas so that all the community members can be involved in project implementation and decision making process - 7) The Water User Committees should take a leading to ensure households sanitation improvements is attained in the respective villages - 8) That Water User Committees to form subcommittees to enhance implementation of various project components. - 9) That the water user committees to enhance membership drive so that they can easily mobilize resource for project development and up scaling. - 10) Future project implementation process should integrate hygiene promotion by capacity building resource persons to enhance community appreciation of water services and scaling up improved sanitation thus adding value and quality of project interventions. - 11) All water points to be fenced to secure the water points from encroachment of animals and also vandals - 12) Each water point need to scale up vegetable production for income generating to improve levels of income in the community - 13) Operation and maintenance manuals provided should facilitate effective use and sustainability of the water facility constructed by the project - 14) That the Water User Committees should ensure the spring water points have adequate vegetation cover to enhance improvement of water yields